MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 ## Schema v2 enabled by default

-Starting January 2024, v2 schema will be automatically enabled for all environments.
+Starting January 2024, v2 schema is automatically enabled for all environments.
 Although not recommended, the option to opt-out of the autoenablement is available in the Power Platform admin center.
 By turning the opt-out on, we'll delay the enablement of v2 schema on this particular environment.

 :::image type="content" source="media/schema/schema-v2-off.png" alt-text="The option in the Power Platform Admin Center to opt-out of schema v2 enabled by default.":::

-Later in 2024, v2 schema will be turned on for all environments without the option to disable the feature and the option will not be visible in Power Platform admin center.
+Later in 2024, v2 schema will be turned on for all environments without the option to disable the feature and the option won't be visible in Power Platform admin center.
 As a best practice, we recommend that you enable the feature in advance so users can benefit from the product enhancements, which come with it.

-As of April 1st 2024, the v2 schema has been enabled by default in the following geography:
+As of April 1, 2024, the v2 schema is enabled by default in the following geographies:

 - Canada
 - South Africa
 - Switzerland